cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 to an application, such as the nested data items that could already be decoded, or even parts of a byte string that hasn't completely arrived yet.
-Such an application also MUST have matching streaming security mechanism, where the desired protection is available for incremental data presented to the application.
+Such an application also MUST have a matching streaming security mechanism, where the desired protection is available for incremental data presented to the application.